-Current measurements at Tanguisson Point show both predominant northeasterly and southwesterly trends during the summer and predominant northeasterly trend during the winter.
-Based on information provided by the applicant, plume behavior is expected to travel up and down the coast along the island and travel away from the shoreline.
+Measurements at Tanguisson Point show both a predominant northeasterly current and southwesterly current during the summer, and a predominant northeasterly current during the winter.
+Based on information provided by the applicant, plume behavior is generally expected to travel up and down the coast along the island and travel away from the shoreline.
 In the application, GWA provided mean frequency diagrams for current direction utilizing drift cross cast data that suggest that ocean current may not influence the plume to travel towards shore.
 The applicant reported that the predominant current velocities during all four seasons in the receiving water ranged from 0.05 knots to 0.4 knots.
-As part of the application renewal, the applicant submitted a 1998 current study for the proposed outfall site.
+As part of the application renewal, the applicant submitted a 1998 current study for the new outfall site.
 The study found that during the six days of current monitoring, the current sensor moved northeasterly-south at a mean velocity of 0.18 knots (0.3 ft/s) and ranging from no current movement to a current speed of 0.65 knots (1.1 ft/s).